Xi Jinping says he will support Pakistan in stabilizing its financial situation - ExBulletin

 Chinese Foreign Ministry spokesperson Zhao Lijian said no matter how the international or domestic situation develops, China-Pakistan friendship has been carried on from generation to generation.

-He went on to say that “Our two countries have always supported each other on issues concerning respective major interests and have stood together and helped each other in the face of major natural disasters.”
+“Our two countries have always supported each other on issues of major respective interests and have united and helped each other in the face of major natural disasters,” he added.

 |